rwth-irt/FmiWrapper/README.md

 ## Build notes
 - Written in C99
 - Comments for doxygen using qt format
-- Built successfully with mingw-w64 & VisualStudio on Windows
+- Built has been tested using CMake with VS 2017